JesacaLin/katalog/README.md

 ## Katalog is a full-stack talent directory app.
 It offers an intuitive way for creative teams to find and organize top talent with its unique upvoting and downvoting system and location-based searching.
 Built with user experience in mind, Katalog eliminates the need for cluttered excel sheets and simplifies the process of sharing information, improving efficiency and potential.
+Due to sensitive information, link to the deployed site is available upon request.
 <div align="left">

 ##### Built with: React | JavaScript | HTML 5 | CSS 3 | Bootstrap 5 | Supabase | Figma